Outsmart Censorship: Your Guide to Building a Sustainable Online Audience

-For several years, we have seen several people invest time, energy to create a community and lose everything because of censorship.
-Indeed, whether you are on Facebook, Twitter, Instagram or LinkedIn, there is a good chance that you will lose everything you have built one day.
-This article will show how to create an online audience “virtually” safe from censorship.
+For several years, we have seen several people invest time, energy to create a community and end up losing everything because of censorship.
+Indeed, whether you are on Facebook , Twitter , Instagram or LinkedIn, there is a good chance that one day you will lose everything you have built.
+In this article, we will see how to create an audience on the web that is "almost" immune to censorship.
 We will first see the recommendations for creating a “healthy” community.
-Next, we’ll give you practical steps to protect yourself better.
+Next, we'll give you the practical steps you can take to better protect yourself.

-What are the reasons sometimes mentioned when accounts are blocked?
+What are the reasons sometimes cited when accounts are blocked?

-Digital and social media platforms can block or suspend accounts for numerous reasons, usually related to violations of their terms of service or content policies.
+Digital and social media platforms can block or suspend accounts for several reasons.
+These are usually related to violating their terms of service or content policies.
 Here are some of the most common reasons:

 1 Hateful or discriminatory content

 Most platforms have strict policies against promoting hate or discrimination.
-Usually, social media rates are based on
+Usually social media rates based on

 - of the breed,